Acadbek/rish/README.md

 # rish

-A blazing fast React + TailwindCSS + React Router + Shadcn UI starter template — ready in 10 seconds!
+A blazing fast React + TailwindCSS + React Router Dom + Shadcn UI starter template — ready in 10 seconds!

 ## 🚀 What it does